Donald M. and Susan N. Wilson Legal Fellowship

 Responsibilities include but are not limited to:

-• Prepare documents in support of litigation before international tribunals (e.g. Inter-American Commission on Human Rights, African Commission on Human and Peoples' Rights, UN Treaty Bodies), and in support of advocacy before governments, international organizations, and U.N. special procedures;
+- Prepare documents in support of litigation before international human rights tribunals and mechanisms (e.g. Inter-American Commission on Human Rights, African Commission on Human and Peoples' Rights, UN Treaty Bodies), and in support of advocacy before governments, international organizations, and U.N. special procedures;

-• Work closely with the RFK Partners for Human Rights Director and programmatic staff to develop long-term strategies, legal actions, and advocacy campaigns to support the RFK Laureates
+- Work closely with the International Advocacy and litigation VP and programmatic staff to develop long-term strategies, legal actions, and advocacy campaigns to support the RFK Human Rights Laureates

 - Juris Doctor (J.D.) degree (or foreign equivalent) is required;